frankie6589/object-detection/README.md

 # object-detection

-This is an example of object detection using YOLO.
+This is an example of object detection using YOLOv8.